-Taming complexity with analytics Bookmark has been added
+Taming complexity with analytics has been saved

 Taming complexity with analytics

 Executives underestimate back-office process variability by a factor of 100

 Unnecessary complexity and unintended variability in business processes are pervasive challenges in large organizations.
 Even with large-scale ERP projects and huge investments intended to automate and standardize business processes, the problem persists and is increasing in scope and consequence.
 While the existence of the problem is widely accepted, determining precisely how, where, when, and why the complexity and variability are occurring has been difficult if not impossible.

 Quality, speed, and complexity are the three fundamental drivers of process efficiency.
 In this article we are delving into complexity.
 We define it as the variability and interrelatedness of discrete process elements including products, customers, vendors, locations, business units, process steps, policies, and IT applications.

 We have identified three primary types of process complexity within back-office processes:

 - Workflow complexity

 Zero in on root causes

 Today, we can get to the data and provide a picture of what is really happening in end-to-end business processes throughout an enterprise.
 Working with proprietary analytics software (Process X-rayTM) we have analyzed the actual process data at dozens of companies.
 The results were eye opening for our clients: They discovered that process variation is at least 100 times greater than what they imagined.
 In fact, 5,000 or more variations are common in most end-to-end processes.
 Such high levels of variability are a natural enemy of scalability, efficiency, and process control.